 Can you deduct vehicle storage from your taxes?

-Actually, we can’t make fun of you for wanting to know this, because a lot of people are asking it.
-And frankly speaking, you can’t even deduct your uniform purchase, why would car storage be any different.
+We can’t make fun of you for wanting to know this, because a lot of people are asking it.
+And frankly speaking, you can’t even deduct your uniform purchase, why would car storage be any different?
 At least, that might be what you’re thinking.

-Good news, however, you can deduct your storage costs from your taxes as a result of a deployment—if the military isn’t paying you or won’t reimburse you for the cost.
+The good news, however, is you can deduct your storage costs from your taxes as a result of a deployment—if the military isn’t paying you or won’t reimburse you for the cost.

 Military Uniforms